nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Tag Nomenclature.md

 - Actionable things I can do on a note
 - #action/✔todo is straightforward but this will evolve once I explore [[Plugin Exploration#^b3d766|Task Based Plugins]]
 - #action/🃏ankify is for anything which needs to be added to anki
+- #action/📰to-translate is primarily for music pieces whose translation I need to add.
 - I am yet to think about #action/❓question | #action/📌put-a-pin-on-that  | #action/🧹tidy